Deekshith-46/Brain_Buzz_Web/previous_question_papers_api_testing.md

 1. A Category with contentType "PYQ_EBOOK"
 2. A SubCategory under that Category
 3. (Optional) An Exam and Subject if paperCategory is "EXAM"
+4. (Optional) A Language if you want to associate a specific language with the PYQ

 ### 3.1 Create PYQ with EXAM Category
 **Endpoint:** `POST /api/admin/previous-question-papers`